Gridlocked Jakarta launches subway project, 20 years late

 "But this will not solve the traffic problems of the city in the long run because the backlog of demand for public transport here is so huge.
 You can't solve this with one or two inner-city (subway) lines."

-Two consortia of Japanese and Indonesian state-owned companies were due to begin construction on the initial US$1.7 billion phase of the MRT later this year, Jokowi told reporters.
+Two consortia of Japanese and Indonesian state-owned companies were due to begin construction on the initial US$1.7 billion (1 billion pounds) phase of the MRT later this year, Jokowi told reporters.

 The Japan International Cooperation Agency has pledged to fund nearly 75 percent of the first line with a soft loan, with the Indonesian government picking up the rest.